QuantumNuke75/Unofficial-Modding-Guide/thebasics.md

 1. Install the latest version of Unreal Engine 4.27.
 The current latest version is 4.27.2.
 2. Import all the files you want to pack with your mod into a new blank project.
 Any other template can work, but will result in significantly longer cooking times.
 3. Go to `File > Cook Content for Windows`.
-This converts the files into a UE4 exported format.
+This converts the files into a UE4 exported format (\*.uasset, \*.uexp, \*.ubulk).
 Retrieve the cooked files in `<ProjectLocation/><ProjectName>/Saved/Cooked/WindowsNoEditor/`.

 ### Creating a PAK File
-1. Make sure the folder you are PAKing, for example `pakchunk99-Mods_MyMod`, contains the same file structure as Ready or Not.
+1. Make sure the folder you are PAKing, for example `pakchunk99-Mods_MyMod_P`, contains the same file structure as Ready or Not.
 This is the file structure.
 Make sure to read all of it, and completely understand it before continuing.
 The number after `pakchunk` indicates the load order of the .pak.
 2. Create a .bat file in your UnrealPak install location (located within your Unreal Engine 4 install), usually `<InstallLocation>\UE_4.27\Engine\Binaries\Win64\UnrealPak.exe`.
 3. In the .bat file, paste the following lines in and save:
 ```batch